With self-driving cars likely to hit the market in the next few years, many are wondering what effect they will have on product liability cases.

 The Gilbert Law Group®: Fighting Product Liability and Auto Accident Cases

 One thing which remains certain is that as long as there are cars on the road, there will be lawyers needed to defend injured drivers.
 As self-driving cars and other technologies come and go, our Denver product liability attorneys at The Gilbert Law Group® will be here to do just that.
 With years of experience representing clients in auto defect cases, our skilled litigators have a long track record of securing favorable results for client.
-Click here for more information on product liability, and remember, no matter what kind of auto defect it is our team is ready and willing to fight for you.

 Call The Gilbert Law Group® today at (888) 711-5947, or contact us online to schedule a free consultation.